Dictionary of Revolutionary Marxism

 A reactionary French politician.
 Though a socialist in the 1890s, in 1899 he betrayed socialism and accepted a ministerial role in the French bourgeois government.
 He was roundly condemned by Lenin for this betrayal in numerous articles.

 “If Bernstein’s theoretical criticism [of Marxism] and [his] political yearnings were still unclear to anyone, the French took the trouble strikingly to demonstrate the ‘new method’....
 The French socialists have begun, not to theorize, but to act.
 The democratically more highly developed political conditions in France have permitted them to put ‘Bernsteinism into practice’ immediately, with all its consequences.
-Millerand has furnished an excellent example of practical Bernsteinism; not without reason did Bernstein and Vollmar rush so zelously to defend and laud him.
-Indeed, if Social-Democracy, in essence, is merely a party of reform and must be bold enough to admit this openly, then not only has a socialist the right to join a bourgois cabinet, but he must always strive to do so.
+Millerand has furnished an excellent example of practical Bernsteinism; not without reason did Bernstein and Vollmar rush so zealously to defend and laud him.
+Indeed, if Social-Democracy, in essence, is merely a party of reform and must be bold enough to admit this openly, then not only has a socialist the right to join a bourgeois cabinet, but he must always strive to do so.
 If democracy, in essence, means the abolition of class domination, then why should not a socialist minister charm the whole bourgeois world by orations on class collaboration?
 Why should he not remain in the cabinet even after the shooting-down of workers by gendarmes has exposed, for the hundredth and thousandth time, the real nature of the democratic collaboration of classes?
 Why should he not personally take part in greeting the tsar, for whom the French socialists now have no other name than hero of the gallows, knout, and exile...?
 And the reward for this utter humiliation and self-degradation of socialism in the face of the whole world, for the corruption of the socialist consciousness of the working masses—the reward for this is pompous projects for miserable reforms, so miserable in fact that much more has been obtained from bourgeois governments!” —Lenin, What Is To Be done?
 (Feb.
 1902), LCW 5:354.

 “MILLERANDISM”